 All submitted projects are displayed in a special exhibit at the annual TASA/TASB Convention.

-Projects receive Stars of Distinction for excellence in one or more areas of distinction, which include: community, planning, transformation, design, value and sustainability.
+Projects receive Stars of Distinction for excellence in one or more areas of distinction, which include: community, planning, transformation, design, value, and innovation.

 Projects that receive at least four stars from the six areas of distinction are chosen as finalists for the competition’s highest level of recognition, the Caudill Class, which is named after Texas architect William Wayne Caudill (1914–1983), whose progressive concepts continue to influence school design.